Registration

 needs to be used.
 A similar marker also exists for singletons, it's called

-, the constructor for the transient object Config
+At (2), the constructor for the transient object Config is registered.
+It

 takes a single argument, a tuple of dependencies, which we immediately